weatherlink/v2-api/_pages/authentication.md

 <p>After the beta test phase WeatherLink users will be able to generate their own API Key and API Secret on the WeatherLink web site.</p>
 </div>

-During the beta test phase of the v2 API selected beta testers will be provided with an API Key and API Secret.

-After the beta test phase WeatherLink users will be able to generate their own API Key and API Secret on the WeatherLink web site.

 ## API Key

 The API Key is a unique ID that identifies the API user making the API call.
 The API Key must be passed as a query parameter in all API requests.